chickensmitten/js-basics/readme.md

 - arrays: `[1, "3", True]`

 **Special Values**
-`undefined`: default value of uninitialized variables.
-You shouldn't assign undefined as a value `null`: never assumed by default.
+- `undefined`: default value of uninitialized variables.
+You shouldn't assign undefined as a value
+- `null`: never assumed by default.
 You have to set this with equals.
-`NaN`: stands for Not a Number.
+- `NaN`: stands for Not a Number.
 Technically a number type. `3 * "hi"` yields `NaN`

+**typeof operator**
+- typeof is used to check the type of a variable at runtime.
+- `userName = "Max"`, then use `typeof userName` will return `string`